HannesStark/bachelorThesis/README.md

 # Understanding Variational Autoencoders' Latent Representations of Remote Sensing Images

+Disclaimer: I would not write code like this today :3
 ## Abstract

 *In computer vision, neural networks have been successfully employed to solve